 What Exactly Is Inflation?

-Put simply, inflation means that the price of bread will be higher tomorrow than it is today.
-So lenders tend to increase interest rates when they lend money, given that borrowers will be paying the money back when those dollars will buy less.
+Put simply, inflation means that the price of bread will be higher tomorrow than it is today and that here is Consumer Price Index (CPI) growth.
+So lenders may increase their interest rates during times of high inflation, given that borrowers will be paying the money back when those dollars will buy less.
 That’s one reason inflation and many interest rates have typically risen or fallen in step with each other.

 What Does Inflation Mean for Student Loans?

-So, with the specter of inflation looming over the economy, it’s worth checking to see if your private student loan has a fixed or variable rate.
+With the Federal Reserve holding steady on interest rates as of June 2025 to help keep inflation down, but the possibility that there may be a rate change later in the year, it’s worth checking to see whether your private student loan has a fixed or variable rate.

 As a quick primer, fixed-rate loans have the same interest rate from when borrowers take out the loan to when they pay it off.
 Variable-rate loans change the interest they charge, which is influenced by Federal Reserve rate changes.